razrotenberg/Arpeggino/README.md

 For example, if we have a sequence of 4 bars, and we pressed a certain key for 2 bars, then its layer is finite.
 In contrast, if we pressed the key and did not release it until all 4 bars played entirely, and the sequence started to loop itself, then the layer is infinite.

-Infinite layers will always be continous, regardless of the number of bars in the sequence, the number of steps of the arpeggio, and the rhythm.
+Infinite layers will always be continuous, regardless of the number of bars in the sequence, the number of steps of the arpeggio, and the rhythm.
-Finite layers are not continous, they stop when the key was released, and start again when it was pressed in the next loop of the sequence.
+Finite layers are not continuous, they stop when the key was released, and start again when it was pressed in the next loop of the sequence.

 Let's take an extreme example, and say that we have a sequence of a single bar.
 Let's also say that we are playing in the rhythm of triplets, meaning that we have three notes in a bar.